Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Discussion

 Our work builds on the argument that the dynamics of a system is essentially captured by the mutual information between its past and future, articulated several decades ago~\citep{grassberger1986toward,bialek2001predictability,creutzig2009past}.
 What was missing was a practical way of turning this principle into a usable reconstruction of the state space and the dynamics on it.
 We believe that DySIB closes that gap.
 It operationalizes past--future predictive information as a symmetric information bottleneck in which both the past and the future are compressed simultaneously, isolating the most compressed summary of the past that retains predictive information about the future.
 In the strict $\beta \to \infty$ limit, this summary $Z_X$ is a sufficient statistic of the past for the future and is therefore, by definition, a dynamical state variable of the system.
 This recasts the search for effective variables as a data-driven counterpart of the Landau program.
 Where Landau identifies order parameters from broken symmetries, DySIB identifies them from the requirement that they predict their own future.
 The objective also connects to recent representation-learning work showing the value of latent prediction over reconstruction~\citep{assran2023self,balestriero2025lejepa,maes2026leworldmodel}.

-The same information-theoretic objective also yields a practical criterion for learning the dimensionality and temporal order of the dynamics.
-The estimated predictive information saturates with $k_z$ and peaks with $n_F$ once the latent space and the temporal window are large enough to capture the system's intrinsic dynamics.
+The same information-theoretic objective also yields a criterion for learning the dimensionality and temporal order of the dynamics.
+The estimated predictive information saturates with $k_z$ and $n_F$ once the latent space and the temporal window are large enough to capture the system's intrinsic dynamics.
 For the pendulum, this happens at $k_z = 2$ and $n_F = 2$, the right answers given the two degrees of freedom of the system and the requirement of at least two frames to resolve angular velocity.
+The larger-$k_z$ experiments further show that overparameterizing the bottleneck need not add spurious dynamical dimensions, and the learned manifold remains intrinsically two-dimensional, with a smaller trial-to-trial variability.

 The agreement between the true and learned phase portraits (Fig.~\ref{fig:phase_recovery}B,C) is structural, going well beyond visual resemblance.
 Both portraits exhibit the same skeleton: a stable equilibrium of oscillatory character, an unstable saddle, separatrices that partition the plane into small-angle oscillations and full rotations, and an annular topology in which the two directions of rotation wind around a common inner hole.
 This arrangement is structurally stable~\citep{peixoto1962structural} in that its qualitative form persists under any sufficiently small smooth perturbation of the vector field, dissipation included.
 The decodability of $\theta$ and $\omega$ from the latent (Sec.~\ref{sec:embeddings}) further suggests that the correspondence is realized by a smooth change of coordinates, although we make no claims that periods or conserved quantities were learned quantitatively correctly.
 What we do claim is that DySIB recovers the correct bifurcation structure, with the dynamical regimes embedded in their proper topological relation.